AckerlyXu/heima/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 The **Update-Database** command runs the **Seed** method, and that runs the **AddUserAndRole** method you added earlier.
 The **AddUserAndRole** method creates the user *user1@contoso.com* and adds her to the *canEdit* role.

-## <a name="protect-the-application-with-ssl-and-the-authorize-attribute"></a> Protect the Application with SSL and the Authorize Attribute
+## Protect the Application with SSL and the Authorize Attribute
 In this section you apply the [Authorize](http://msdn.microsoft.com/library/system.web.mvc.authorizeattribute.aspx) attribute to restrict access to the action methods.
 Anonymous users will be able to view only the **Index** action method of the home controller.
 Registered users will be able to see contact data (The **Index** and **Details** pages of the Cm controller), the About page, and the Contact page.
 Only users in the *canEdit* role will be able to access action methods that change data.

 1. Open the *App_Start\FilterConfig.cs* file and replace the *RegisterGlobalFilters* method with the following (which adds the two filters):